near/community/meetings/bridge-wg.md

 - Will work on support generic token connector on the front-end app.
 - Added support of native ERC20 token;
 - There is some weirdness when NEP21 is sent back as ERC20 it is not getting unwrapped as ERC20;
-  - AI: Alex Kouprin and Chad Ostrowski to investigate.
-Eugene Kapun thinks it is not a design flaw, we should solve it on the front-end side to check if NEP21 is already matched to ERC20 then we don't need to wrap it additionally.
 - After Chad is done adding support of token transfer in 4 directions, will make a library out it.

 **Alex Shevchenko**